 During pregnancy, some women with endometriosis find that their endometriosis symptoms temporarily get better.
 This may result from increased levels of progesterone in the body during pregnancy.

 After having a C-section, the risk of developing endometriosis may be slightly higher.
-A Swedish study involving 709,090 women who had given birth found 3,110 new endometriosis cases after the women's first deliveries.
+A

 The researchers determined that undergoing a C-section significantly increased the risk of endometriosis.
 They identified one additional case of endometriosis for every 325 women who had undergone a C-section.